Zinjibar: 2011 revolt

 In May 2011, the town was reported as overtaken by Islamist militants as part of the 2011 Yemeni uprising.
 On June 12, 2012, the militants were driven out by the Yemeni army.
 On the same date, the neighboring town of Jaʿār, 15 kilometers or 9 miles to the north, was also retaken by the government forces.

 2015 conflict

 Soldiers allied with the Houthis took over Zinjibar in late March 2015, driving out troops and fighters loyal to President Abd Rabbuh Mansur Hadi.
 The city became a target for the airstrikes of a multinational coalition intervening in Yemen on Hadi's behalf.
 On 2 December 2015, Ansar al-Sharia captured Zinjibar, along with Jaʿār.

 2016 conflict

 In early May 2016, AQAP fighters withdrew from the city of Zinjibar and Jaar after negotiation with Hadi loyalists.
 Since then, it has repeatedly withdrawn and returned.
 On 14 August, the cities were fully captured by pro-government forces which dislodged the militants from them.

+Economy

+Prior to the conflict, the main economic sectors in Zinjibar were the fishing and agricultural industries.
+Other sectors included artisanal works, the public sector and construction, and the port and shipping industries.
+With the wide stretches of farmland surrounding it, the city was once known as the "food basket of Yemen" due to producing a wide range of fruits and vegetables, including bananas, cantaloupes, mangoes, and numerous citrus fruits, much of which was sold in Aden to constitute 4.4 percent of Yemen's annual agricultural production.
+Cash crops, such as sesame corn and cotton, were also grown upon the completion of a staple crop.
+However, these sectors were devasted by the destruction of farmlands and irrigation systems through conflict, irreparable damage to the local port, and the Saudi-imposed blockade on Yemen's coasts.